Article

 [Augustus, Deeds, XXXIV]

 Thus, Cicero is indirectly responsible for the "republicanization" of Augustus's regime and the duality of the principate.
 It can be said that the great orator ensured the Republic's slow decline rather than its instantaneous destruction.
-It is thanks to him that many historians still debate the nature of the principate regime, and Theodor Mommsen himself spoke of the "dyarchy" of emperors and the Senate and the inseparability between the Republic and the Empire.
+Thanks to him, many historians still debate the nature of the principate regime, and Theodor Mommsen spoke of the "dyarchy" of emperors and the Senate and the inseparability between the Republic and the Empire.

-Plutarch, in his biography of Cicero, composed a beautiful epilogue that perfectly illustrates the relationship between the great orator and the great emperor, which, it seems to me, is worth quoting in full:
+Plutarch, in his biography of Cicero, composed a wonderful epilogue that perfectly illustrates the relationship between the great orator and the great emperor, which, it seems to me, is worth quoting in full:

-"I have heard that once, long after, Caesar came to one of his grandsons, and at that time the boy had some work of Cicero in his hands, and he hid the scroll under his toga in fright.
-Caesar noticed this, took the book from him, and, standing, read a large part of it, then returned the scroll to his grandson and said: 'He was a learned man, that's true, and he loved the Fatherland.'
-As soon as Antony suffered his final defeat, Caesar, himself serving as consul, appointed Cicero's son as his colleague, and during his rule, the Senate ordered the removal of Antony's images, canceled all other honors that had been assigned to him, and finally decreed that henceforth no one in the Antony family should bear the name Marcus.
+"I have heard that once, long after, Caesar came to one of his grandsons, and at that time the boy had some work of Cicero in his hands, and he hid the scroll under his toga in fear.
+Caesar noticed this, took the book from him, and, standing, read a large part of it, then returned the scroll to his grandson and said: 'He was a learned man, that is true, and he loved the Fatherland.'
+As soon as Antony suffered his final defeat, Caesar, who himself held the office of consul, appointed Cicero's son as his colleague, and during his rule, the Senate ordered the removal of Antony's images, canceled all other honors that had been assigned to him, and finally decreed that henceforth no one in the Antony family should bear the name Marcus.
 Thus, the deity allowed the house of Cicero to complete the retribution against Antony."

 [Plutarch, Cicero, 49]